cowtrix/cowtrix.github.io/posts/funnel-web-gully.md

 Behind Tony was Pru.
 I think she used to be a nurse, but we joke that she was a pack horse in a past life.
 She carried the antidrone pack - by far the heaviest - like it was a hiking daypack.
 And that didn’t even include the radshield.
 That was a new addition, a strange hybrid of medieval kite shield and personal computer.
 She’d painted our company sigil - the Swooping Magpies - across it against the advice of Serge.
 “You want to attach a flare as well maybe?
 Make sure they see?”

 It was me then, and Serge behind me bringing up the rear.
 He was French, and a prick, and our squad leader.
 He had moved here decades ago before the war, and his accent swung wildly between occa drawl and musical clumsiness.
 I saw him reach out and pat the back of my neck.
+I could barely see the path in front me, overlaid behind the drone’s output in my helmet.

 “Jockey, any creeps?”

 I could see myself shake my helmet as I flicked the drone between infrared and ultraviolet.
 In truth, you couldn’t see shit through the webs, even twenty metres up.
-I could barely see the path in front me, overlaid like a ghost on the drone’s output.
-I couldn’t be too angry, considering how many I’d added myself.
+I couldn’t be too angry considering how many tendrils I’d added myself.
 Even now another tendril of fibre, almost as light as air, trickled out from my pack and up to the observer above.
 The gully was so thick with signal jammers that it was the only way.

 “No sign of Erik?”
 That was the other squad leader.
 I think Serge wanted it to sound like he was concerned, but I knew him enough to know he was competitive.
 This hit came with a lot of prestige.
 Medals and parades and shit.